The House of Delegates Officer Election was conducted on May 21, 2021 during the 2021 AAPA House of Delegates Virtual Meeting. The results are in!

 What is the House of Delegates?

 Duties and Responsibilities.
 The Academy shall have a House of Delegates, which shall represent the interests of the membership.
 The House of Delegates shall exercise the sole authority on behalf of the Academy to enact policies establishing the collective values, philosophies, and principles of the PA profession.
 The House of Delegates may make recommendations to the Board for granting charters to Chapters and for granting official recognition to specialty organizations.
-The House of Delegates may make recommendations to the Board for the establishment of Academy commissions and work groups, and shall establish such committees of the House of Delegates as necessary to fulfill its duties.
+The House of Delegates may make recommendations to the Board for the establishment of Academy commissions and work groups and shall establish such committees of the House of Delegates as necessary to fulfill its duties.
 The House of Delegates shall be entitled to vote on amendments to these Bylaws on behalf of the members in accordance with Article XIII of these Bylaws.
 The House of Delegates shall be solely responsible for establishing such rules of procedure, which are not inconsistent with these Bylaws, the Articles of Incorporation, or existing law, as may be necessary for carrying out the activities of the House (i.e. House of Delegates Standing Rules).

-Open Terms & Position Descriptions
+Open Positions, Terms, & Descriptions

 - AAPA Vice President/Speaker of the House: one-year term

-- First Vice Speaker: one-year term
+- Director/First Vice Speaker: one-year term

-- Second Vice Speaker: one-year term
+- Director/Second Vice Speaker: one-year term

 House of Delegates Officers also serve on AAPA’s Board of Directors in addition to their duties in the House of Delegates.
 See the Board of Directors General Election information for additional duties/responsibilities.

-AAPA Board of Directors Manual, Section V
+In accordance with AAPA Board of Directors Manual, Section V:

 With regard to the BOD, the vice president shall: